MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_DEMO.md

 # Lesson 2: Using Task Runners

-### Demonstration: How to Use gulp to Compile SASS File to CSS
+### Demonstration: How to Use gulp to Compile Sass to CSS

 #### Preparation Steps